cristian-guerrero/legion-go-tricks/README.md

 - Battery indicator - it doesn't consistently work, but has a usable workaround

-## Known Bugs
+### Known bugs

-- SimpleDeckyTDP Plugin - bug where GPU slider is broken, and breaks setting TDP.
-  - temporary workaround: delete the `$HOME/homebrew/settings/SimpleDeckyTDP/settings.json` file, and then update to the latest SimpleDeckyTDP plugin
-    - this bug is being actively investigated
 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
-  - If you see the Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
+  - If you see an extra Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
 You can leave the controllers attached when you do this.
   - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller
     - if you still have a controller issue, reorder the controller from player 2 to player 1 in the QAM. sometimes it registers as player 2 even when no other controller is attached
 - HHD PS5 Controller Emulator bug